mikegreen/vault-rds-example/README.md

 which is region specific), then adds that database to Vault for dynamic database secrets.

+Why would you want this?
+This is relevant if you want Vault to provide dynamic secrets for an RDS instance that can failover to another region.
+RDS endpoints are region specific, so a normal pattern is to front the RDS instance with a global load balancer or CNAME entry.
+In this example, Vault will be configured to look at the CNAME so its functionality is durable across failover/global scenarios.

 To use:
 1. Clone repo
 1. Configure your AWS credentials in your console